drf5n/Wokwi-Chip-TB6612FNG/README.md

 * [Wokwi Uno with TB6612FNG]](https://wokwi.com/projects/411112944848391169) -- with LED-motors and scopes
 * [Wokwi Uno with TB6612FNG driver  using tabbed files](https://wokwi.com/projects/410323062531374081) -- with LED-motors and scopes

+## See also:

+* https://github.com/drf5n/Wokwi-Chip-stepper-esc -- for a stepper-ESC custom chip to control a stepper with PWM like a DC motor.
+* https://github.com/drf5n/Wokwi-Chip-L298N for a less efficient dual-h-bridge motor driver custom chip.

 ## Versions
 * github:drf5n/Wokwi-Chip-TB6612FNG@1.0.0 -- Working release